freyste/freyste.github.io/_posts/2020-6-17-Perfect_Pokeball.md

 ![_config.yml]({{ site.baseurl }}/images/patent.png)

-I designed a handful of diferent cam prototypes changing up various dimensions, printed them all out, and began to try to find the one that has the perfect feel.
+I designed a handful of different cam prototypes changing up various dimensions, printed them all out, and began to try to find the one that has the perfect hinge feel.

 ![_config.yml]({{ site.baseurl }}/images/Cam_Proto_V1.png)